canavm2/module_6_challenge/README.md

 The module 6 challenge for fintech course

-The Jupyter Lab file follows along as an exercise to analyze risk and reward, following statistics like standard deviation, shapre ratio and beta.
+The Jupyter Lab file follows along as an exercise to produce interactive plots using the hvplot and geoview functionality with pandas.
+Complex visualizations are possible, including overlaying them on maps.

 ---